imagej/imagej.github.io/pages/Scripting_TrackMate.md

 ## Making TrackMate macro recordable with a 64-line script

-Contributed by {% include person content='TODO' %}
+Contributed by {% include person content='Eglinger' %}

 `during a NEUBIAS course.
 Quoting from Jan:`